celo-org/reserve-site/README.md

 ## Updating Reserve

 - To Add new cStables see [adding-stablecoins.md](./adding-stablecoins.md)
-- To Add or update Addresses see [adding-addresses.md](./adding-addresses.md)
+- To Add or update Addresses see [adding-addresses.md](/adding-addresses.md)
+- To Add new crypto tokens to the reserve see [adding-reserve-assets.md](src/adding-reserve-assets.md)

 ## Data Integrity